Nurse-Family Partnership (NFP)®

 Model description

-The Nurse-Family Partnership (NFP) is designed for first-time, low-income mothers and their children.
-It includes one-on-one home visits by a trained registered professional nurse to participating clients.
-The visits begin early in the woman’s pregnancy (with program enrollment no later than the 28th week of gestation) and conclude when the woman’s child turns 2 years old.
-NFP is designed to improve (1) prenatal and maternal health and birth outcomes, (2) child health and development, and (3) families’ economic self-sufficiency and/or maternal life course development.
+Nurse-Family Partnership (NFP) is designed for pregnant people with low-incomes and their children and focuses on first-time parents.
+Participating clients receive one-on-one home visits from a registered professional nurse.
+The visits begin early in the client’s pregnancy (with program enrollment no later than the 28th week of pregnancy) and conclude when the client’s child turns 2 years old.
+NFP is designed to improve (1) prenatal and maternal health and birth outcomes, (2) child health and development, and (3) families’ economic self-sufficiency and maternal life course development.

-This report also includes a review of an alternate implementation of NFP, which had paraprofessionals, rather than nurses, conduct the home visits.
-The paraprofessionals received the same length of training as the nurses and carried the same caseloads, but had a higher supervisor-to-home visitor ratio.
+This report also includes a review of an alternate implementation of NFP in which paraprofessionals, rather than nurses, conducted the home visits.
+The paraprofessionals received the same length of training as the nurses and carried the same caseloads but had a higher ratio of supervisors to home visitors.

 Extent of evidence